ericthehacker/magento-untranslatedstrings/README.md

 ## Configuration

-Visit System -> Config -> Developer -> Translate Inline -> Log Untranslated Strings and set it to Yes.
+Visit System -> Config -> Developer -> Translate Inline -> Log Untranslated Strings and set it to Yes to enable untranslated string logging.
+When pages are rendered, any page missing translations for the current locale are logged.

+To log results from more than one locale at a time, enable System -> Config -> Developer -> Translate Inline -> Batch Check Translation Locales, then select some locales in the multiselect below.
+With this enabled, when a page is rendered, each translated string is checked against each of the selected locales and logged individually if there is a translation gap.

 ## Expected Results